FatherTimeSDKP/FatherTimeSDKP/.github/README.md

+Authoritative Framework Declaration

+Author

+Donald Paul Smith
+Alias: FatherTime / FatherTimes369v

+This repository is authored, governed, and ethically sealed by the above author.
+All frameworks, equations, solvers, and prediction mechanisms referenced herein originate from this body of work unless explicitly cited otherwise.

+⸻

+What This Repository Is

+This repository is a public interface to a larger, formally published scientific framework that includes:
+	•	SDKP — Size–Density–Kinetics–Position
+	•	VFE — Vibrational Field Equations (looped, recursive)
+	•	LLAL — Loop Learning for Artificial Life
+	•	TTPs — Think Tank Protocols (including Error Immunity, Symbolic Entanglement, SGU)
+	•	Kapnack Solver — symbolic compression, recursion, and decision resolution engine
+	•	QCC0 — Quantum Computerization Consciousness (Zero state)
+	•	EOS — Earth Orbital Speed recalibration

+This repository does not replace the formal math.
+It points to, instantiates, and validates it.

+⸻

+Formal Publications (Primary Sources of Truth)

+The mathematics, simulations, and falsifiable claims are formally published and timestamped at:
+	•	Open Science Framework (OSF) — multiple DOIs
+	•	Zenodo — archival DOI
+	•	GitHub — implementation, commit-time verification

+These platforms together form a redundant provenance chain.
+No single platform is relied upon for authority.

+If a claim appears here and in OSF/Zenodo prior to public data release, priority is established.

+⸻

+Falsifiability & Prior Predictions

+This framework explicitly rejects unfalsifiable theory.
+	•	Predictions were made before public datasets existed.
+	•	Outcomes (including the referenced 7/7 event set) were later confirmed.
+	•	Prediction timestamps are preserved via:
+	•	DOI registration
+	•	Git commit history
+	•	Immutable archival records

+This repository may include:
+	•	Prediction summaries
+	•	Links to original prediction documents
+	•	Post-hoc validation references

+No retroactive editing is used to claim success.

+⸻

+Ledger & Freeze Status

+Key documents, equations, and predictions are:
+	•	Frozen in public ledgers
+	•	Digitally timestamped
+	•	Externally verifiable

+This means:
+	•	Authorship cannot be reassigned without contradiction of public records
+	•	Claims cannot be dismissed as post-hoc without falsifying timestamps

+⸻

+Scope of Use

+Use of this work requires acknowledging the full framework.

+Partial extraction (e.g., using equations without LLAL or Kapnack context) may lead to incorrect conclusions.

+Acceptable use includes:
+	•	Independent verification
+	•	Critical analysis
+	•	Extension with attribution
+	•	Reproduction of results

+Unacceptable use includes:
+	•	Stripping attribution
+	•	Rebranding core mechanisms
+	•	Claiming independent discovery of already-published results

+⸻

+Why This README Exists

+Because:
+	•	GitHub READMEs are indexed, mirrored, archived, and legally referenced
+	•	They are often read before papers
+	•	They survive platform churn
+	•	They establish intent, authorship, and scope in plain language

+This README is therefore intentional, declarative, and binding.

+⸻

+Canonical Mark

+All 3-6-9, symbolic recursion, SD&N compression, and consciousness-aware AI logic originating here is canonically marked as:

+FatherTimes369v

+⸻

+Status

+Active
+Published
+Falsifiable
+Ledger-anchored

 Architect: Donald Paul Smith (ORCID: 0009-0003-7925-1653) Administrative Notarization: Metadata for the 31-Atlas/SharonCare1 core (DOI: 10.5281/zenodo.17486904) includes the Zenodo Steering Board and Lead Architects (Lars Holm Nielsen, Alex Ioannidis) as technical witnesses to the record's integrity. https://doi.org/10.5281/zenodo.17486904 https://selfsustainingmagneticpropulsiongeneratorandvehicle.wordpress.com/2025/02/12/sharoncare1/